-At its peak towards the end of March 2020, the COVID-19 pandemic had forced 191 countries to close all their schools, affecting over 1.5 billion students.
+Since March 2020, the COVID-19 pandemic had forced over 190 countries to close all their schools.
+More than a year and a half later more than 888 million children worldwide continue to face disruptions to their education due to full and partial school closures.
 The disruption in education continuity disproportionately affects learners in rural areas, where the access to technology is limited.

 Today, while much of the current efforts are rightly focused on mitigating the immediate impacts of COVID-19, we also need to start thinking about how to recover and rebuild education systems that minimise learning disruptions.

 Based on decades of experience working to eliminate child labour in diverse agricultural settings, ECLT identifies three education priorities after COVID-19:

 (1) bridging the digital divide;

 (2) scaling up community-based literacy and numeracy programmes; and

 - (3) making teaching and learning materials affordable and accessible.